God Talks with Arjuna: The Bhagavad Gita: Inception

-Yogananda wrote that Sri Yukteswar had told him in early years: “You perceive all the truth of the Bhagavad Gita as you have heard the dialogue of Krishna and Arjuna as revealed to Vyasa.
-Go and give that revealed truth with your interpretations: a new scripture will be born.”
+Yogananda wrote that Sri Yukteswar had told him in his early years: "You perceive all the truth of the Bhagavad Gita as you have heard the dialogue of Krishna and Arjuna as revealed to Vyasa.
+Go and give that revealed truth with your interpretations: a new scripture will be born."

 Yogananda left India in 1920 for AmericaThe Pioneer : and give his first speech at the Congress of Religious Liberals.
 During this time he gave more than 150 talks and wrote articles.
-He also gave weekly classes in Boston that would consist a half-hour exposition of the Bhagavad Gita, a half-hour exposition of the Gospels, and a half-hour discourse demonstrating their unity.sandiegoreader.com :
+He also gave weekly classes in Boston that would consist of a half-hour exposition of the Bhagavad Gita, a half-hour exposition of the Gospels, and a half-hour discourse demonstrating their unity.sandiegoreader.com :

-A preliminary serialization of Yogananda's talks had started in Self-Realization Fellowship’s magazine in 1932, and was completed during this period in the desert, which included a review of the material that had been written over a period of years.
-Clarification and amplification of points, abbreviation of passages that contained duplication that had been necessary only in serialization for new readers, addition of new inspirations — including details of yoga's philosophical concepts that he had not attempted to convey in earlier years to a general audience.
-These points were meant to introduce the Western mind to the unfolding discoveries in science which fit the concepts of the Gita's cosmology and its view of man's physical, mental, and spiritual understanding.
+A serialization of Yogananda's commentary on the Gita started in Self-Realization Fellowship’s magazine in 1932.
+His allegorical interpretation of the Gita allowed him to talk at length about a wide variety of spiritual and philosophical topics, and he generated so much material that the serialization was able to continue until nearly two decades after his death in 1952.

-To help him with the editorial work of preparing this in book form, Yogananda relied on Tara Mata (Laurie V. Pratt), an advanced disciple who had met him in 1924 and worked with him on his books and other writings for a period of more than twenty-five years.
-In the latter years of his life, Yogananda began to train another monastic disciple, Mrinalini Mata.
+According to Daya Mata, Yogananda began to revise and compile the material into a book in 1948, with the help of his editor, Tara Mata (Laurie Pratt).
+Daya Mata said that in addition to editing, their work included "addition of new inspirations — including many details of yoga's deeper philosophical concepts that he had not attempted to convey in earlier years to a general audience..."
+The labor involved was extensive.
+Yogananda finished the first draft in 1950, but the book was not completed until 1995, after Yogananda's disciple Mrinalini Mata took responsibility for the project.